Maria Perkins letter

 On October 8, 1852, Maria Perkins, an enslaved woman in Charlottesville, Virginia, United States, addressed a letter to her husband, also enslaved.
-In the letter, she shares the news that their son Albert has been sold to a trader, expresses fears that she too might be sold, and says that she wants her family to be reunited.
+In the letter, she shared the news that their son Albert had been sold to a trader, expressed fears that she too might be sold, and expressed her desire for her family to be reunited.
 Perkins was literate, something uncommon among slaves, and all that is known about her comes from this letter.

 Ulrich Bonnell Phillips discovered the letter and published it in 1929.
 Christopher Hager, in his book Word by Word (2013), critically analyzes the document as a case study and suggests that it progresses from conventional correspondence to frantic diarying.
-Often cited as an example of slave writing, Perkins's letter is quoted by many US textbooks to illustrate slaves' personal struggle, heartbreak, and strategic thinking.
+Often cited as an example of slave writing, Perkins's letter is quoted by many textbooks in the United States to illustrate slaves' personal struggle, heartbreak, and strategic thinking.

 Background

 The literacy rate among 19th-century slaves is estimated to have ranged from 5 to 20 percent.
-Though a substantial number of letters written by slaves have survived, accounts of African-American life in the antebellum period are more commonly studied through slave narratives written or dictated by former slaves.
+Though a substantial number of letters written by slaves have survived, accounts of African American life in the Antebellum period are more commonly studied through slave narratives written or dictated by former slaves.
 Few actively enslaved people were "free" enough to write to family members to warn that they might presently be traded.
 "It is seldom that the historian finds recorded the personal emotion of the victims of the internal slave trade," author Willie Lee Nichols Rose writes in reference to Maria Perkins's letter.
 Historian Christopher Hager calls the genre of works by people at the time of enslavement the "enslaved narrative".

 Perkins's letter was rediscovered by Yale University historian Ulrich Bonnell Phillips, who published it in Life and Labor of the American South (originally 1929).
 Phillips most likely found the letter among thousands of documents in a farmhouse outside Greenville, Virginia.
 Phillips and his friend Herbert Kellar visited the house and bought the collection of about 25,000 documents from farmer George Armentrout.
 Prefacing Perkins's letter in Life and Labor, Phillips reflects on "a letter which lies before me in the slave's own writing," one of the few slave letters published in the book.
 He adds, "We cannot brush away this woman's tears."